 The routine is the action of studying French.
 It could be

-- Using your favorite French course.
+- Using your favorite French course or app.

 - Talking to your French conversation partner.